lynx-json/specification/specifications/properties/hints/content.md

 ## User Agent Considerations

-The user agent must anticipate that a `content` object may contain no visible content.
+- The user agent must anticipate that a `content` object may contain no visible content.
+- If the content object contains a `sources` property, the user agent should choose the content most closely matching its goals.
+To do so, it may evaluate the available alternatives based on `type`, `hints`, `media`, and any other characteristics (image `width`, `height`, and `scale`, for example).